 - Have Clarity on, and Share, your Zero Cash Date.
 You should know exactly when you are running out of money … and update that date every month or so.
 Share it, so everyone knows and can plan accordingly.
 More on that here.

 - Transparency is Key, But Stay Positive.
 I sort of made this mistake, as do many driven founders I work with.
 It’s easy to be self-critical.
-But if your growth is OK, make sure to have as many positives and negatives.
+But if your growth is OK, make sure to have as many positives as negatives.
 Even investors need positive reinforcement.
 They need the truth, but both the good and the less-than-good.

 - Invest More Time In The “Heavy Lifter”.
 VCs have this annoying term of “heavy lifter”, by which they mean the one investor or board member that does most of the “work”.
-As founders you can snicker at this, as if being an investor or board member is so much work.
+As founders, you can snicker at this, as if being an investor or board member is so much work.
 It isn’t, compared to a CEO.
-But that aside, usually one investor will be the one that helps you most recruit the team, recruit more capital, promote the company, be its biggest champion.
+But that aside, usually, one investor will be the one that helps you most recruit the team, recruit more capital, promote the company, be its biggest champion.
 Don’t take this for granted.
 Spend more time with her or him.
 She’s the one that will produce the most downstream benefits for you.

 - Don’t Expect Another Check from Any of Them.
 Just assume none of your investors invest again.
 This will de-stress a lot of relationships right there.

-This checklist may seem somewhat obvious, but do all these things and your stress level with investors will be lower.
+This checklist may seem somewhat obvious, but do all these things, and your stress level with investors will be lower.
 And most importantly, you won’t have to look over your shoulder.
 Not knowing if you can trust your investors is stressful.
 Take that out of the equation, and you can focus that energy on more productive things.
 Like growing faster.

 Note: an update of a classic SaaStr post